 Yuquiyú is a rustic retreat in the foothills of Puerto Rico’s El Yunque rainforest that offers artisan-crafted treehouses with a balcony, designer furnishings, a granite kitchenette and a slate bath.
 The three-acre tropical garden comprises an organic farm, a cascading river and territorial rainforest views.
-Superbly located, Yuquiyú is just fifteen minutes from the heart of the rainforest, twenty minutes from famed Luquillo Beach, thirty minutes from the San Juan Airport and thirty-five minutes from Old San Juan.
-Sea turtle nesting sites, coral reefs, a bioluminescent lagoon and ancient petroglyphs are near.
+Superbly located, Yuquiyú is just fifteen minutes from the heart of the rainforest, twenty minutes from famed Luquillo Beach, thirty minutes from the San Juan Airport and thirty-five minutes from Old San Juan, Sea turtle nesting sites, coral reefs, a bioluminescent lagoon, ancient petroglyphs and Culebra Island are near.

-We currently are accepting reservations for La Cara de Indio and La Cascada treehouses.
-Both have iconic views of the rainforest.
-The main difference is that La Cascada has a river view and three times as much balcony space.
-Our rate for La Cara de Indio is $175 per night plus 7% tax, and for La Cascada is $200 per night plus 7% tax.
+We currently are accepting reservations for La Cara de Indio, La Cascada and El Mirador treehouses.
+Each has a river view and an iconic view of the rainforest.
+The main difference is that La Cascada has a more open river view and three times as much balcony space.
+Our rate for each treehouse is $200 per night plus 7% tax.
 There are no other charges; however, you may wish to leave a gratuity for our hardworking housekeeper.
 The minimum stay is two consecutive nights.
 Each treehouse is suitable for a couple or a solo traveler without children or pets.
 Check-in is at 3 pm and check-out is at 12 pm.

-To provide the highest level of personal attention and quality of service to our guests, we only book directly.
-Another advantage is that our guests avoid the fee charged by online travel websites.
+We only book directly in order to provide the highest level of personal attention and quality of service to our guests.
+And, by booking directly, our guests avoid the fee charged by online travel websites.
 Full payment by credit card is required to guarantee your reservation.
 Although there are no refunds, you may reschedule, subject to availability, if you cancel your reservation in writing at least two weeks in advance.

-Each treehouse has electricity as well as hot and cold running water.
-The fully-screened interior contains a queen-size Long Horn sofa bed by Danish designer Per Weiss, natural latex contour pillows and handmade cabinetry.
-The kitchenette features a granite countertop, stainless steel sink and faucet, two-burner gas stove, microwave, refrigerator, blender, French press, cookware, dinnerware, cutlery, electric fan and other amenities to make your stay more comfortable.
+Each treehouse has hot and cold running water as well as electricity.
+The fully-screened interior contains a queen-size Long Horn sofa bed by Danish designer Per Weiss, memory foam contour pillows, bedding and handmade cabinetry.
+The kitchenette features a granite countertop, stainless steel sink and faucet, two-burner gas stove, convection oven, refrigerator, blender, French press, cookware, dinnerware, cutlery, electric fan and other amenities to make your stay more comfortable.
 The bath has vegan bath products and cotton towels.
-The balcony has arm chairs and a bistro set with a Japanese temple lantern for romantic evenings.
+The balcony has arm chairs and a bistro set with an antique Japanese temple lantern for romantic evenings.
 Housekeeping services are provided after each two nights of your stay.
-All major cell phone carriers have coverage in our area, and free high-speed WiFi Internet is available throughout the property.
+All major cell phone carriers have coverage in our area.
+Currently WiFi Internet is not available.
 See all of the amenities

-We provide everything you need to French press coffee from a Puerto Rican hacienda or an herbal tea from our farm, and to make a vegan breakfast of granola, coconut milk, cashews, dried figs and freshly-picked organic fruit.
-For vegetarians, we add half-and-half and Choboni Greek yogurt.
+We provide everything you need to French press coffee from a Puerto Rican hacienda, brew an herbal tea from our farm and make a vegan breakfast of granola, coconut milk, cashews, dried figs and freshly-picked organic fruit.
+For vegetarians, we add half-and-half and Chobani Greek yogurt.
 On a hot afternoon, you will enjoy our organic lemonade.
 Kindly let us know if you would like more of any item.
 For details, see What’s for Breakfast?
 Guests can use the kitchenette to prepare food from Ralph’s Food Warehouse, which is nine minutes away (no meat from any kind of animal, please).
 For recommended restaurants, see What can I do?

 Most of all, Yuquiyú is about tranquility — you can watch clouds swirl around rainforest peaks, walk in the woods, meditate by the river, rejuvenate in a natural pool, be enchanted by the moon and contemplate the starry night.
 We are within an area of northeastern Puerto Rico the Sierra Club calls “The Portal to Nature” and believes should be “a prime destination for ecotourism”.
-Among the nearby explorations, you can hike in El Yunque rainforest, swim at Luquillo Beach, beachcomb the shores of sea turtle nesting sites, snorkel coral reefs, kayak a bioluminescent lagoon, search for ancient petroglyphs and stroll a Spanish colonial city.
+Among the nearby explorations, you can hike in El Yunque rainforest, swim at Luquillo Beach, beachcomb the shores of sea turtle nesting sites, snorkel coral reefs, kayak a bioluminescent lagoon, search for ancient petroglyphs, stroll a Spanish colonial city and cruise to Culebra Island.
 For details, see What can I do?

 Stay in a Treehouse in the Rainforest